Waiver Wire Week 5: Mike Davis, Nick Chubb Highlight Pickups to Know

 Coutee, a fourth-round pick by the Houston Texans this year, finally got on the field to make his debut after struggling with an injury.

 All he did there was catch 11 passes on a team-high 15 targets, going for 109 yards and 16.2 points in the process.

-While he was technically the No. 3 wideout, it was clear from the opening snap Deshaun Watson wanted to use him as a safety valve and his production only amped up in the second half when Will Fuller left with an injury.
+While he was technically the No. 3 wideout, it was clear from the opening snap Deshaun Watson wanted to use him as a safety valve, and his production only amped up in the second half when Will Fuller left with an injury.

 NFL Research @NFLResearch